Tim Parkinson (b.1973) is an independent composer, based in London, UK since 1997.

 (see also individual works for other comments)

-Tim Parkinson, lives in London, writes music, puts on concerts, "Music We'd Like to Hear" since 2005 with John Lely and Markus Trunk, plays 'any sound producing means' with James Saunders as "Parkinson Saunders" since 2003, music performed from LA to Tokyo, Bergen to Christchurch, championed by especially Apartment House and Incidental Music and the excellent associated soloists therein, now has 2 Cds out on Edition Wandelweiser, an interview (from 2003) in The Ashgate Research Companion to Experimental Music, a website at www.untitledwebsite.com.
+Tim Parkinson, lives in London, writes music, puts on concerts, "Music We'd Like to Hear" since 2005 with John Lely and Markus Trunk, plays 'any sound producing means' with James Saunders as "Parkinson Saunders" since 2003, plays with groups from Set Ensemble to Manorexia, his music performed from LA to Tokyo, from Viitasaari to Christchurch, championed by especially Apartment House and Incidental Music and the excellent associated soloists therein, now has 2 Cds out on Edition Wandelweiser, featured in The Ashgate Research Companion to Experimental Music, web presence here www.untitledwebsite.com, here www.youtube.com/untitledparkinson, and here https://soundcloud.com/tim-parkinson-1.
 Born 7th July 1973, at school 11 years, at university for 3, studied briefly with Kevin Volans in his house in Dublin, went to Ostrava 2001 met Christian Wolff and Alvin Lucier, aside of which never sought any further education except life and self.